College of Graduate Studies

 - An assessment plan requiring the mentor to evaluate the Graduate Assistant, Teaching Assistant or Fellow.

 Programs are expected to provide an evaluation that is consistent with the plan set forth in the previous Supervision section.
-The Graduate College will electronically administer a Supervisor Evaluation of Assistantships during the Fall and Spring terms.
 A productive evaluation should be an on-going process of bi-directional communication between the student and her or his mentor.
 Because the evaluation should be a supportive process that will help the student identify strengths and weaknesses in her or his assistantship duties, feedback must be provided to the student.
 Failure to complete the evaluation form or provide feedback to the student may result in the loss of assistantship support to a program or office in the future.

 The experience of a graduate student as a GA, GTA or GTF is an integral part of graduate education.
 An assistantship can be viewed as an apprenticeship under the guidance of a mentor, who is usually a faculty supervisor or administrative departmental supervisor.
 In most cases, this experience is instructive and positive.
 In some cases, however, a serious conflict may arise that may be resolved only through a change in supervisors or the termination of an assistantship.